Desperate families driven to black market insulin

 Soaring insulin prices and inflexible insurance policies have forced this working-class mom to take desperate measures outside the system to keep her child alive.

 Gabriella is allergic to the kind of insulin her insurer covers at a $25 out-of-pocket cost.
-She can only take Apidra, but her insurance covers just 25 percent of the cost, leaving the family to pay hundreds of dollars a month they can't afford.
+She can only take Apidra, but her insurance only covers 25 percent of the price, leaving the family to pay hundreds of dollars a month they can't afford.

 So her mom has turned to the black market, trading for the medication with other families with diabetes she meets online, a tactic that regulators and health experts warn is a health risk.
 And she cut a back-end deal with a sympathetic drug rep: If she bought one vial he would give her 10 vials from his sample kit, nearly a one year's supply.
 Gabriella's grandmother covered the cost.

-None of the Federal regulators NBC News contacted said that online trading of insulin is illegal, as it is not a controlled substance.
+None of the Federal regulators NBC News contacted said that online trading of insulin is illegal, as it's not a controlled substance.
 However, the FDA did raise "public health concerns about patients sharing prescription drugs" which "are not safe for use except under the supervision of a licensed practitioner."

 RELATED: Is Insulin the New EpiPen?
 Families Facing Sticker Shock